-In general, Dutch (corporate) income taxation will only arise in case the Shareholder holds a substantial interest and this interest is not attributable to a trade or business and no tax treaty protection is available.
+In general, Dutch corporate income taxation will only arise in case the Shareholder holds a substantial interest and this interest is not attributable to a trade or business and no tax treaty protection is available.
 Generally speaking, a substantial interest may be present in case a Member has an interest of at least 5% in the annual profit of Oikocredit or in the liquidation proceeds.

-Furthermore, Dutch taxation may arise in cases where the Shareholder is engaged in or participates in a trade or business in the Netherlands to which the Shares are attributable.
+Furthermore, Dutch taxation may arise in cases where the Shareholder is engaged in or participates in a trade or business carried out through a permanent establishment or a permanent representative in the Netherlands to which the Shares are attributable.